 Jenae Holtz called on Karina Quezada to present the latest California state testing update.
 Karina shared the Alternate English Language Proficiency Assessments for California (ELPAC) has been released.
 She said the purpose of the Alternate ELPAC is to replace all other alternative assessments used in assessing the proficiency of English language learners that are cognitively delayed.
-This is the 1% of the populations that are taking an alternative measure such as the California Alternative Assessments (CAA) who will now be able to opt out of the standard ELPAC and take the alternate.
+This is the 1% of the populations that are taking any other alternate test who will now be able to opt out of the standard ELPAC and take the alternate.
 Karina continued that the Alternate ELPAC will be adopted through the state and schools will not be allowed to administer their own assessments.
 The Alternate ELPAC is for students in grades kindergarten through 12, and up to 22 years of age, Children who are English learners or perceived to be English learners, and for children who have significant cognitive disabilities.
 Karina said the Operational Field Test will be held January 12-February 16, 2021 and is not optional for LEAs that have one or more eligible students.
 Training for staff is available through a website called Moodle which is operated by CDE specifically for ELPAC purposes.
 Karina said each LEA that has an eligible child has received specific keys to access the trainings.
+Karina shared that she completed the staff training and it took her approximately three hours as it is extensive.
 She stated the Alternate ELPAC is a computer-based assessment and linear which means it is not an adaptive test.
-The assessment will take approximately 40-60 minutes per child and is to be administered one on one with a trained staff member.
+The assessment will take approximately 40-60 minutes per child and is to be administered one on one with a trained staff member with breaks as needed.
 Karina said it is suggested the test administrator be someone who is familiar with the child, their IEP accommodations, their mode of communication and someone who has worked with this particular population of children.
-Karina stated students will need to attempt one Receptive and one Expressive test item in order to count as having tested.
-Karina confirmed the Alternate ELPAC test scores can be used for student reclassification.
+Karina stated students will need to attempt one Receptive and one Expressive test item in order to count as having participated.